mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

 make -j$(nproc)
 ```

 This will take 1-2 hours.
-After it completes, verify the Python bindings were built:
+After completion, verify the Python bindings were built:

 ```bash
 ls ~/opencv/build/lib/python3/
 ```

-You should see an `so` file there.
+You should see a `.so` file.
 Then install:

 ```bash
 sudo make install
 sudo ldconfig
 ```

-Now let's check if your virtual environment has `cv2` files:
+Now verify that your virtual environment has the `cv2` files:

 ```bash
 ls -la /home/aaeon/projects/cv-experiment/.venv/lib/python3.11/site-packages/cv2/
 ```

-It should have lot of files.
-Now finally test:
+You should see numerous files.
+Finally, test the installation:

 ```bash
 cd /home/fahad/opencv-cupy-cuda-benchmarks
 uv run python -c "import cv2; print(cv2.__version__); print('CUDA devices:', cv2.cuda.getCudaEnabledDeviceCount())"
 ```

-On my Jetson device it prints:
+On my Jetson device, this prints:

 ```bash
 4.10.0
 CUDA devices: 1
 ```

-If you see something similar, congratulation it worked.
+If you see similar output, congratulations!
 You now have OpenCV 4.10.0 with CUDA support installed in your UV-managed Python project.

 ## Quick verification of CUDA modules:

-You can test that CUDA modules are actually available:
+You can verify that CUDA modules are actually available:

 ```python
 import cv2